junxit/us-congress-bills-114/bill.md

 ---
 legis-num: H.R.
 2028
-congress: 114th CONGRESS
+congress: One Hundred Fourteenth Congress of the United States of America
-session: 2d Session
+session: At the Second Session
-chamber: In the House of Representatives, U. S.,
+chamber:
 ---

 # H.R.
 2028

-That the House agree to the amendment of the Senate to the bill (H.R.
-2028) entitled “An Act making appropriations for energy and water development and related agencies for the fiscal year ending September 30, 2016, and for other purposes.”, with the following
+> Making appropriations for energy and water development and related agencies for the fiscal year ending September 30, 2016, and for other purposes.

-*In lieu of the matter proposed to be inserted by the Senate, insert the following:*

 ## § 1.
 Short Title